thelounge/thelounge.github.io/_guides/upgrade.md

 ## Environment

-- The Lounge v3.0.0 now requires Node.js v6.13.0 or more to run.
+- The Lounge v3.0.0 now requires Node.js v6.13.0 or more recent to run.
 However, we recommend using the latest Node.js v8.x, current LTS version at the time of writing this guide.
+[Node.js v7 and v9 have reached End-of-Life](https://github.com/nodejs/Release) and are therefore not supported.
 - The environment variable `$LOUNGE_HOME` that can be used to point The Lounge to a specific home directory (housing configuration file, packages, user settings, etc.) is now called `$THELOUNGE_HOME`.
 More details [here](/docs/usage#specifying-a-different-configuration-file).
 - In situations where The Lounge has been installed [from the `npmjs.com` registry](https://www.npmjs.com/package/thelounge) or [from source](https://github.com/thelounge/thelounge), we now recommend using the [`yarn` package manager](https://yarnpkg.com/) in lieu of the `npm`.
 More details [here](/docs/install-and-upgrade).
 - User log files, located `~/.thelounge/logs/<user>/` by default, have changed.
 Server directories are now named after their name in The Lounge plus a randomized identifier to avoid duplicates (see [#2366](https://github.com/thelounge/thelounge/pull/2366)).
 Changes were also made to the logging format itself (see [#2501](https://github.com/thelounge/thelounge/pull/2501)).
 If you are using tools or scripts relying on log format, you will need to update them accordingly.
+- The Docker image has been renamed into [`thelounge/thelounge`](https://hub.docker.com/r/thelounge/thelounge/) on DockerHub.
+The base image does not come with `vim` nor `nano`, and the `slim` flavor was removed.
+The default data path was changed from `/home/lounge/data` to `/var/opt/thelounge`.

 ## CLI